argArthur/Commando/README.md

 }
 ```
 Paremeter **ignoreBots.**
-wether this command should ignore calls from other bots.
+Wether this command should ignore calls from other bots.
 _____________________________________________
 |                  |                        |
 |  type: Boolean   |   default value: true  |